CarlBarl/student-jobs-platform/README.md

 The key entities in the system include:

-- **Jobs**: Job listings with title, company, location, description, and more
+- **Jobs**: Job listings with title, company, location, description, requirements, and more
 - **Users**: Student profiles with authentication info and preferences
+- **Companies**: Organizations posting jobs with verification status
+- **Education Areas**: Hierarchical structure of study fields
+- **Cities**: Geographic locations with region and country information
 - **Bookmarks**: Saved job listings for each user
-- **User Preferences**: Personalization settings including preferred locations and education areas
-- **Search History**: Record of search queries for improved recommendations
+- **Job Sources**: Configuration for different job listing sources

 ## GDPR Compliance